-To support school communities to effectively identify and intervene early with the mental health needs of children and young people, the Victorian Government has announced the Victorian Anti-Bullying and Mental Health Initiative (VABMHI).
+To support school communities to effectively identify and intervene early with the mental health needs of children and young people, the Victorian Government announced the Victorian Anti-Bullying and Mental Health Initiative (VABMHI) in early 2018.

 VABMHI's mental health focus - Enhancing Mental Health Support in Schools (EMHSS) initiative received an additional $8.2 million to continue service up to mid 2021.

-- build the capability of regional and school staff to support students with mental health issues.
+- Build the capacity and capability of Government school workforces in Victoria to support students with mental health issues.

 About the initiative

 One on one student counselling sessions for students in Victorian government secondary schools.
 These sessions are delivered by headspace and are designed to increase the availability of mental health support for students, improve mental health outcomes and assist students in finding the right support as appropriate.

 School capacity building and training across Victoria.
 Training includes SAFEMinds sessions, SAFEMinds train the trainer sessions and suicide risk continuum training sessions offered at no cost to participants.